How Much Does a Pomeranian Cost? 2026 Price & Ownership Guide

 Training and Socialization Costs

-On forums like Quora and specialized breed clubs, the consensus is clear: Never skip the harness.
-Veteran owners report that the cost of treating a collapsed trachea due to collar use far outweighs the $30 cost of a premium harness.
-Community data also suggests that Poms who receive daily dental brushing live, on average, 2 years longer than those who don’t.
+On Quora and in specialized breed clubs like the American Pomeranian Club forums, experienced owners reach the same conclusion repeatedly: never skip the harness, never skip dental care, and never skip early socialization training.
+Veteran owners report that the cost of treating a collapsed trachea from collar use outweighs the $30 cost of a quality harness by a factor of 100.
+The community data also suggests that Poms who receive daily dental brushing live, on average, two years longer than those who don’t.

 Final Thoughts: Is the Price Tag Worth It?